 Many triggers for headshaking, although not necessarily causes, have been reported.
 There is a photosensitivity component in many cases with headshaking being triggered by sunlight5.
 These photic headshakers may seek unusual places for shade such as hiding their head in bucket or barrel to block light, and may show relief when out of the sun.
 Affected horses may also flip their head in reaction to wind, movement, stress, etc. Extreme nose blowing, snorting and coughing are other symptoms.
 Headshaking is often reported to be exacerbated with exercise2.
 Allergies may play a role in some, but not all cases, associated with sneezing, runny nose, tearing of the eyes or eye swelling.
 Seasonality affects headshaking with seasonal headshakers displaying symptoms in the spring and summer that may abate in the winter months6.
 Headshaking may also be thought of as simply bad behavior, but the basis of behavior for true headshakers stems from evidence of neuropathic pain3.
 Neuropathic pain is characterized by sudden onset of itching, burning, tingling or electric-like sensations.
 Headshakers have been seen to hit their heads against walls due to the deep pain in their heads.
 HSK can be a painful and debilitating condition and should be treated as a serious illness.

 There are a variety of different management strategies that exist to help horses suffering from HSK.
 It’s generally recommended to start with a single treatment and continue long enough to know if the treatment has effect.
 As a main cause of headshaking is hypersensitization of the trigeminal nerve, anything to reduce or calm the firing of this nerve may be beneficial.
 Exposure to sunlight seems to be one of the most common causes for headshaking.
 If photic headshaking is thought to be a problem, using a 90% UV blocking mask and keeping the horse in a screened or darker stall during the day, with turnout at night can be tried for management.
 A lighter mask or nose net while riding, and exercising an affected horse in an indoor arena may help to reduce nerve stimulation and headshaking signs.
 Many headshakers are more sensitive to insects than typical.
 Using fly sprays and sheets to repel bugs may be useful.
-Magnesium is an electrolyte that can have a calming effect and may help reduce hypersensitivity of the trigeminal nerve.
+Magnesium is an electrolyte that can have a calming effect and may help support normal functioning of the trigeminal nerve.
 Supplementation with higher than normal doses may be advantageous but should only be done under veterinary care and monitoring.
 When in combination with boron, magnesium absorption is enhanced7.
 Melatonin may help adjust the circadian rhythm for horses that seem to be affected seasonally.
 Cyproheptadine, an antihistamine, dexamethasone, a corticosteroid, and carbamazepine, an anti-seizure medication in humans, are often prescribed for treatment.
 Some horse owners have also had positive results with chiropractic or acupuncture therapies focused on the cranial sacral area.

 1. Pickles KJ, Madigan JE, Aleman MR. Idiopathic headshaking: is it still idiopathic?Vet J. 2014;201(1):21–30.